buddhaman/AnymaEngine/Readme.md

  - IDEA: Genetic playback, show entire evolution of phenotype as animation.

 #### TODO
-- Throw away memory pools and use lifetime arenas for everything.
+- Spawn multiple of these creatures.
+- Refactor simulationscreen to use renderer.
+- Design a genome that encodes the morphology of a creature.
+Keep it simple.
+- Turn agent into entity?
+At least something such that collision detection and vision is possible between both plants and agents.
+- Create food.
+Make bushes with berries and herbivore agents have to stand still and collect.

 - Design mouth.
-- Design a genome that encodes the morphology of a creature.
 - Make graph in real seconds as units.
 - FUN: Make a creature editor.
 - Modular sensor and actuator system + editor.
-- Refactor simulationscreen to use renderer.
 - FUN: Make a mass-add feature.
 - FUN: Make a mass-death feature.
 - FUN: Make a mutation gun.
 Radiation.